kterto/firebase-messaging-lab/README.md

 ## .env

-follow the `.env.example` file, and place your service account file in the projects root directory.
+Follow the `.env.example` file, and place your service account file in the projects root directory and input your device token.
 You can edit the test message on `index.js` using `message` object.
 To send test messages use:

 `npm run send-message`